My old Bluetooth speaker stopped charging the other day, so it was time to investigate why.

 Soldering up the micro USB charge plug

-I like to use a portable Weller gas soldering iron for all of my jobs.
+I like to use a portable Lexivon gas soldering iron for all of my remote jobs.
 It saves having to look for a power outlet.
 Therefore if you plan on doing a lot of soldering in the future then a variable temp solder kit is the way to go.
 X-Tronic makes a very good soldering iron model #3020.

 A quick tip for soldering is to use a clean tip and a fresh dob of solder.
 You only need to quickly touch the old cracked solder job to melt it again.
 If your soldering tip is too large you can file it down for a nice fine solder tip.